casangi/casadocs/docs/tasks/task_plotms.rst

       -  scan number from the *SCAN_NUMBER* column, as shown in `listobs <../../api/casatasks.rst>`__.
-      -  When averaging over scans is enabled, the first scan number of the averaged scans is used for the scan value, independent of unflagged/flagged data.
+      -  When averaging over scans is enabled, the scan value for each bin is the first scan number in the averaged data, independent of unflagged/flagged data.

    -  *‘field’*